nicolasferrari/Full-Stack-Projects/README.md

 3rd QUESTION:

 For the third question of the project I created three views.
-The first view is called wrong_requests that is as follow:
+The first view is called incorrect_requests that is as follow:

-  CREATE VIEW wrong_requests as select time::date as date , COUNT(status) as error_requests from log where status != '200 OK' GROUP BY date, status;

-  This view sum up the bad requests that happened in each day.
-The view has two fields that are date and error_requests that means the number of errors requests on each day.
-In this view I filter the statement for all the rows that have status distinct from '200 OK'.
+CREATE VIEW incorrect_requests as SELECT log."time"::date AS "time",
+    count(log.status) AS error_requests
+   FROM log
+  WHERE log.status <> '200 OK'::text
+  GROUP BY log."time"::date, log.status;

-The second view that I created in the third question is called rigth_requests that consist in:
+The second view that I created in the third question is called normal_requests that consist in:

-  CREATE VIEW rigth_requests as select time::date as date, COUNT(status) as good_requests from log where status= '200 OK' GROUP BY date, status;

-This view has the same goal of the first view, but in this case, the final output are the total of correct requests from each day.
-I filter with the status equal to 200 OK to only work with the good requests in the log table.
+CREATE VIEW normal_requests as SELECT log."time"::date AS "time",
+    count(log.status) AS good_requests
+   FROM log
+  WHERE log.status = '200 OK'::text
+  GROUP BY log."time"::date, log.status;

 The third view that I created is a combination of the first and second views:

-CREATE VIEW errors_good_requests as select rigth_requests.date, ROUND(cast(error_requests as decimal(7,2)) / cast(good_requests as      decimal(7,2)) ,4) as pct_errors from rigth_requests join wrong_requests on rigth_requests.date = wrong_requests.date;

-This view make the division between bad requests(error_requests field) and good requests(good_requests field) and call this field as pct_errors.
-To make this view, it was necessary to join the rigth_requests view with the wrong_requests view by the date field in order to have information for the same date in both tables.
+CREATE VIEW final_table as SELECT normal_requests."time",
+    round(incorrect_requests.error_requests::numeric(7,2) / normal_requests.good_requests::numeric(7,2), 4) AS pct_errors
+   FROM normal_requests
+     JOIN incorrect_requests ON normal_requests."time" = incorrect_requests."time";

-The final statement is :  select * from errors_good_requests where pct_errors > 0.01; that filter the errors_good_requests view for the rows or days that have a ratio of bad/good requests greater than 1%.
+The final statement is :  select * from errors_good_requests where pct_errors > 0.01;
+which filter the errors_good_requests view for the rows or days that have a ratio of bad/good requests greater than 1%.